mjmikulski/pinnacolada/cookbook/intro_to_gradients/part_1_leaf_that_require_grad.md

 ```

 Apparently:

 - grad itself is a tensor,
 - grad is a leaf tensor,
 - grad does not require grad.

 Does it retain grad?
-This question does not make sense, because it does not
+This question does not make sense because it does not
 require grad in the first place.
 We will come back to the question of the grad
 being a leaf tensor in a second, but now we will test a few things.